daniel7grant/min-sized-crates/README.md

 <details id="http-client">
 <summary>Detailed comparison between crates</summary>

+All crates were run with default options or as presented in the documentation.
+If there was a choice `native-tls` was chosen instead of `rustls` (except `ureq`, where the default is `rustls`).

 Name | Size | Compile time | Dependency count
 ---|:-:|:-:|:-:
 attohttpc-size | +844kB | +6.36s | 40